Augmented Reality in the Auto Industry – the Tech that’s Driving a New Future

 Enhancing driver safety is a core goal of every car manufacturer.
 Integrating head-up displays (HUDs) reduces dangerous distractions by displaying key information directly into the driver’s line of sight – on the windshield.
-With AR, a HUD can project important data such as the car’s speed, the state of the vehicle’s systems, and navigation instructions, as well as safety warnings such as traffic pattern changes or adverse weather conditions.
+With AR, an HUD can project important data such as the car’s speed, the state of the vehicle’s systems, and navigation instructions, as well as safety warnings such as traffic pattern changes or adverse weather conditions.

-AR-based HUDs are already available in a range of car models, including the BMW 7 Series, Toyota Camry, Chevrolet Camaro, Mazda 6 and Lexus LS 500, with the market expected to hit $4.7 billion in 2023, up from $1.3 billion in 2018.
+AR-based HUDs are already available in a range of car models, including the BMW 7 Series, Toyota Camry, Chevrolet Camaro, Mazda 6 and Lexus LS 500, with the market expected to hit $4.6 billion in 2025, up from $1.3 billion in 2020.

 Panasonic recently unveiled a demo car equipped with an AR system that projects images directly onto the inside of the windshield, augmenting the driver’s vision with a very wide field of view from outside the car.
 Internal cameras track the position of the driver’s head and eyes to ensure the AR view is positioned precisely within their line of sight.

-Meanwhile, Navdy is a HUD that seamlessly integrates a driver’s phone into the driving experience, projecting apps, maps, calls, messages and music directly in front of the driver’s eyes.
+Meanwhile, Navdy is an HUD that seamlessly integrates a driver’s phone into the driving experience, projecting apps, maps, calls, messages and music directly in front of the driver’s eyes.
 The technology includes a gestural interface, which enables the driver to accept a call or message with a wave of the hand for a truly immersive experience.

-AR can play a vital role in providing faster and more effective roadside assistance, meeting the immediate needs of motorists who find themselves in high-stress environments.
-These solutions enable drivers to use their smartphone cameras to transmit images or video of their dashboards or engines to contact center agents or virtual visual assistants, allowing the fastest possible remote diagnosis and guided customer rectification.
+Another vital role that AR can play in the automotive industry is providing faster and more effective roadside assistance.
+This very effectively meets the immediate needs of motorists who find themselves in high-stress environments.
+The solutions enable drivers to use their smartphone cameras to transmit images or video of their dashboards or engines to contact center agents or virtual visual assistants, allowing the fastest possible remote diagnosis and guided customer rectification.

 Hyundai’s Virtual Guide app allows a car owner to point their smartphone at different parts of the vehicle, at which point AR overlays display information such as how to change the air filter, engine oil, or brake fluid, or how to enable features like dynamic cruise control and Bluetooth phone pairing.
-And Ask Mercedes is the company’s AR app that allows it to virtually assist customers and answer any questions about their new vehicles.
+Ask Mercedes is the company’s AR app that allows it to virtually assist customers and answer any questions about their new vehicles.

-Once considered a whimsical novelty, AR has found numerous practical uses in the automotive industry.
+Once considered a whimsical novelty, AR has found numerous practical applications in the automotive industry.
 As the ideal interface for visual guidance, AR is highly effective in meeting the growing demand for tailored automotive experiences.
 AR automotive technology serves as the underlying technology for HUDs, remote roadside assistance and AR-based owner manuals.